Market Analysts see Keurig Dr Pepper Inc. [KDP] gaining to $34. Time to buy?

-Keurig Dr Pepper Inc. [NASDAQ: KDP] gained 0.20% on the last trading session, reaching $29.89 price per share at the time.
+Keurig Dr Pepper Inc. [NASDAQ: KDP] closed the trading session at $30.45 on 11/30/20.
+The day’s price range saw the stock hit a low of $29.96, while the highest price level was $30.84.
 The company report on November 24, 2020 that Keurig Dr Pepper Further Strengthens its Direct-Store-Delivery Network with Two Territory Acquisitions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.